MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/strings/contains.md

 Check for a string in another string.

 Remember that methods are usually case-sensitive.
+To do case-insensitive searches, use `.toLowerCase()` first.

 ## Related